 Russell Robinson

-was born in Macon, Georgia in 1997.
-Raised in the woodlands of middle Georgia, Russell developed a love for the outdoors, music, and art from a young age.
-After graduating high school, he enlisted as an air traffic controller in the United States Marine Corps.
-Following the conclusion of this five year odyssey, Russell spent a few years wandering around out west before rediscovering his love for art that he’d thought had died quietly at some point during his enlistment.
-This seven year sojourn from the south was concluded with a move to Chattanooga, Tennessee.
+was born in Macon, Georgia in 1997 and raised near Marshallville, about 100 miles south of Atlanta.
+After graduating high school, he enlisted as an air traffic controller in the Marine Corps.
+Following the conclusion of this five year odyssey, Russell lived in Oregon and wandered around the west for two years before unintentionally reviving his interest in art that he’d thought had died quietly at some point during his enlistment.
+This seven year sojourn from the south was concluded with a move to Tennessee.

 Living with his wife and dog, Russell is pursuing a bachelor of fine arts in painting and drawing at the University of Tennessee -Chattanooga.